-Rahman Ravelli’s Joshua Ray has called on a US federal judge to throw out the Commodity Futures Trading Commission suit against two of his clients.
+Rahman Ravelli has called on a US federal judge to throw out the Commodity Futures Trading Commission suit against two of their clients.

 Slovakian Roman Banoczay Jr and his father are accused of spoofing the crude oil futures market.
 But the duo’s legal team has argued that the court has no jurisdiction over the Commission’s claims.

 The two men’s legal representatives have stated that the Commission has made inaccurate assertions in order to try and establish jurisdiction in the US.
-Josh and his team have also argued that the case is based on “conclusory allegations, a muddled recitation of cherry-picked snippets of trade data, and a series of irrelevant statistical analyses."
+His team have also argued that the case is based on “conclusory allegations, a muddled recitation of cherry-picked snippets of trade data, and a series of irrelevant statistical analyses."